 How to Make a Complaint

-- If it takes us longer than 3 business days to resolve your complaint, we will send you a written or electronic acknowledgement of a complaint within five business days of receipt, identifying the person who will be handling the complaint for the business.
-Wherever possible, that person will not have been directly involved in the matter which is the subject of the complaint, and will have authority to settle the complaint.
+Wherever possible, the person handling your complaint will not have been directly involved in the matter which is the subject of the complaint, and will have authority to settle the complaint.

 Tel: 0800 023 4567

 |6 years||If the issue happened over 6 years ago the CMO may not be able to review the matter further|

 |3 years||If you were first aware of the issue that you are complaining about in excess of 3 years the CMO may not be able to review the matter further|

 |6 Months||If you have complained to us and we have provided you with decision advising of your rights to appeal with the CMO over 6 months ago, the CMO may not be able to review the matter further|